grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 Next, we'll establish an [alert rule](ref:create-gm-alert-rule) within Grafana Alerting to notify us whenever alert rules are triggered and resolved.

-In this tutorial we use the default options for Grafana-managed alert rule creation.

 1. In Grafana, **navigate to Alerting** > **Alert rules**.
 Click on **New alert rule**.

 1. Enter alert rule name for your alert rule.
 Make it short and descriptive as this will appear in your alert notification.
 For instance, **database-metrics**

 ### Define query and alert condition

-In this section, we define the query, expressions (used to manipulate the data -- the `WHEN` field in the UI), and the condition that must be met for the alert to be triggered (in default mode is the threshold).
+In this section, we use the default options for Grafana-managed alert rule creation.
+This option let us define the query, a expression (used to manipulate the data -- the `WHEN` field in the UI), and the condition that must be met for the alert to be triggered (in default mode is the threshold).

 1. Select the **Prometheus** data source from the drop-down menu.
 1. Enter the following query: